grow/grow/content/docs/deployment.md

 The launch lifecycle remains the same regardless of your deployment's destination.
 Here are the steps that every launch undergoes:

 1. __Processing__: All pre and post-processors used by your pod are run.
-1. __Pod testing:__ Built-in and pod-specific tests are run to verify your site.
 1. __Destination pre-launch__: A test is run to verify that Grow can connect to and configure your destination.
 1. __Deployment index comparison__: The deployment index is retrieved from the destination (if it exists), and a diff between what's live and what's about to be deployed is presented to you for confirmation.
 1. __Deployment__